What does Security Bank & Trust Co. do with your personal information?

 How?

 All financial companies need to share customers’ personal information to run their everyday business.
-In the section below, we list the reasons financial companies can share their customers’ personal information; the reasons Flagship Bank Minnesota chooses to share; and whether you can limit this sharing.
+In the section below, we list the reasons financial companies can share their customers’ personal information; the reasons Security Bank & Trust Co. chooses to share; and whether you can limit this sharing.

-Reasons we can share your personal information Does FLAGSHIP BANK MINNESOTA share?
+Reasons we can share your personal information Does Security Bank & Trust Co. share?
 Can you limit this sharing?

 For our everyday business purposes—